pvanduy/ISTQB-foundation/readme.md

 6. Incident Management: Covers the process of recording, analyzing, and tracking defects or issues discovered during testing.
 Incident management ensures that all issues are properly documented and addressed.

+> [!IMPORTANT]
-### $${\color{lightgreen}Tool \space support \space for \space testing }$$
+> ### Tool support for testing
-Test tools are software applications used to support various testing activities.
+-   Test tools are software applications used to support various testing activities.
 They can be categorized into several types:
    1. Test Management Tools: Manage test cases, test execution, and defect tracking.
 Examples include:
       -  JIRA: Used for issue tracking and test management.
       -  TestRail: Provides test case management and reporting
    2. Static Analysis Tools: Analyze code without executing it.
 Examples include:
       -  SonarQube: Provides code quality and security analysis.
       -  Checkmarx: Identifies vulnerabilities in source code.
    3. Test design and implementation tools – facilitate generation of test cases, test data and test procedures
    4. Test Execution Tools: Automate the execution of test cases.
 Examples include:
       -  Selenium: Automates web browser interaction.
       -  Appium: Automates mobile application testing.
    5. Non-functional testing tools – allow the tester to perform non-functional testing that is difficult or impossible to perform manually
    6. DevOps tools – support the DevOps delivery pipeline, workflow tracking, automated build process(es), CI/CD
    7. Collaboration tools – facilitate communication
    8. Tools supporting scalability and deployment standardization (e.g., virtual machines, containerization tools)
    9. Any other tool that assists in testing (e.g., a spreadsheet is a test tool in the context of testing)

 -  Benefits of Test Automation:
    -  Time saved by reducing repetitive manual work (e.g., execute regression tests, re-enter the same test data, compare expected results vs actual results, and check against coding standards)